LearnNLearnNLearn/CypressTest/README.md

 -24 cases passed

--1 case failed (this is due to not being able to click verify box on subscription)
+-1 case failed (this is due to not being able to click verify box on subscription); this case is left inside with other cases to show that case that should fail has failed